Reporting year 2023

 Content

-The proportion of families with school-aged children using childcare during school holidays by year.
+Proportion of families using childcare during the school holidays

 Variable names and descriptions